Salah Zulfikar: 1962–1975: Salah Zulfikar Films

-Zulfikar worked as executive producer for The Other Man (Al Rajul Al Akhar) (1973), in which he also took the leading role.
-With an ensemble cast that includes Shams El-Baroudi, Zubaida Tharwat, Kamal El-Shennawi, and Emad Hamdy, the film was financially successful.
-Salah Zulfikar Films produced I Want A Solution (Oreed hallan) (1975) starring Faten Hamama and co-starring Rushdy Abaza.
+He worked as executive producer for The Other Man (1973), in which he also took the leading role.
+With an ensemble cast that includes Shams El-Baroudi, Zubaida Tharwat, Kamal el-Shennawi, and Emad Hamdy, the film was financially successful.
+Salah Zulfikar Films Company's final venture was I Want a Solution (1975) starring Faten Hamama and co-starring Rushdy Abaza.
 It was discussing the women's rights in divorce.
-The film achieved box office and critical success and contributed in changing the personal status law in Egypt at the time in favor of women.
+The film achieved box office and critical success and contributed substantially in changing the personal status law in Egypt related to procedures in family courts, women's right to unilateral divorce and the establishment of a new family courts law in favor of women.
 It was Zulfikar's last film production and he won the state award for best producer for the second time, and later, this film was listed in the Top 100 films in the centenary of Egyptian cinema.

 Death

-Salah Zulfikar died of a sudden heart attack on Wednesday, 22 December 1993, at the Police Hospital in Cairo, Egypt.
+Salah Zulfikar died of a sudden heart attack on Wednesday, 22 December 1993, at the Police Hospital in Cairo.
+His funeral ceremony was solemnly held from the Umar Makram Mosque in Tahrir Square in the presence of thousands, and he was buried in the Zulfikar family cemetery in the Imam al-Shafi’i area in Cairo.